BitGone/python-filedump./README.md

  <any number>,   How many bytes to display, defaults to 16.

            -k,   Will keep the script alive by requiring the enter key to be pressed before exiting.
 This is useful if it launches in another window.
+           -h,   Display this help message
 ```